 4) The “Pinterest” Lunch

-This lunch is colourful and playful—a visual masterpiece.
-Think shaped cheeses, fun themes and fancy fruits.
+This lunch is colorful and playful—a visual masterpiece.
+Think shaped cheeses, fun themes, and fancy fruits.
 If you’re looking to up your game and create those lunches that visually impress then this style is all you.

 5) The “With a Fork” Lunch

 This style is for those who want a real meal for lunch.
 One full container of heartiness; a pasta salad with chickpeas and chicken, a Greek salad with olives and feta, or a leftover pizza with a side of fruit salad.